lwenyi1/ip/docs/README.md

 ```
 **********************************************
-Here are the matching tasks in your list:
+Located 1 matching things in your list:
 1. [X][T] Buy groceries
 **********************************************
 ```